fbnaulin/ludopop/_posts/2025-04-23-weapon-attacks.md

 | Stone         |     1d2    | Crushing 1               | Improvised  |

 # Detriment
-Detriment is a nocive wound or bad spot produced by a weapon.
+Detriment is a nocive wound or bad spot produced by a weapon.<br>
 Its value represents the probability of a harmful situation occurring.
-Higher is better.
+Higher is better.<br>
-When a Detriment is triggered, evaluate the Damage dice result to find its Severity.
+When a Detriment is triggered, evaluate the Damage dice result to find its Severity.<br>

 | **Detriment** | **1–4 Mild**            | **5–6 Moderate**   | **7–8 Severe**    |
 |---------------|-------------------------|--------------------|-------------------|